huggingface/blog/model-cards.md

   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/121_model-cards/upload_a_mc.gif" width="800"/>
 </p>

 The writing tool encourages those who have yet to write model cards to create them more easily.
-For those who have previously written model cards, this approach invites them to add to the prompted information -- while centering the ethical components of model documentation..
+For those who have previously written model cards, this approach invites them to add to the prompted information -- while centering the ethical components of model documentation.

 As ML continues to be more intertwined with different domains, collaborative and open-source ML processes that center accessibility, ethics and inclusion are a critical part of the machine learning lifecycle and a stepping stone in ML documentation.
 ## Call to action